 "Analytics Specification or Data Specification" is the "Service Operation" specific required and optional input parameters that identify the data that was stored (e.g. Analytics ID(s) / Event ID (s), Target of Analytics Reporting or Target of Event Reporting, Analytics Filter or Event Filter, etc.).
 Service Operations and input parameters are defined in clause 7 for NWDAF and in clause 5.2 of TS 23.502 [3] for the other NFs.

 "Time Window" is the start and stop time when the requested data or analytics was collected.
 If Time Window includes a period in the future, subsequent notifications containing the requested data or analytics received by the ADRF are sent to the notification endpoint.

+"DataSetTag" indicates all data records stored or being collected and stored by ADRF which are associated to that attribute.

 Inputs, Optional: Fetch flag.